 A Sermon on Ephesians 1:10Read more

-How do we make sense of today's world?
-What message do Christians have for those around us?
-According to Paul’s letter to the Ephesians, we have been given the ultimate revelation and that gives us an unique, supernatural perspective of everything.
-What natural man cannot see or understand, God has revealed to the Christian a profound mystery: God is reuniting together all things in Christ.
-In this passionate sermon, Dr. Marytn Lloyd-Jones expands upon this cosmic theme.
-While he maintains the orthodox position in rejecting universalism, Lloyd-Jones also pushes against the narrow view that only the redeemed men and angels are part of God’s universal purpose.
-Instead, he argues, all of creation, excluding fallen men and fallen angels, will be united in Christ in perfect harmony at the end of the ages.
-We are here face to face with a reality beyond personal salvation.
-Paul is taking us to a place our finite minds can barely consider!
-Hear Lloyd-Jones explain this great truth and see what it means for our engagement with the world around us.
+How does one make sense of today’s world?
+What message do Christians have for those around them?
+According to Paul’s letter to the Ephesians, Christians have been given the ultimate revelation that gives an unique, supernatural perspective of everything.
+What natural humanity cannot see or understand, God has revealed to the Christian this profound mystery: God is reuniting together all things in Christ.
+In this sermon on Ephesians 1:10 titled “All Things Reunited in Christ,” Dr. Martyn Lloyd-Jones expands upon this cosmic theme.
+While he maintains the orthodox position in rejecting universalism, Dr. Lloyd-Jones also pushes against the narrow view that only the redeemed and angels are part of God’s universal purpose.
+Instead, he argues, all of creation, excluding fallen people and fallen angels, will be united in Christ in perfect harmony at the end of the ages.
+Christians are face to face with a reality beyond personal salvation.
+Paul is taking the reader to a place finite minds can barely consider.
+Hear Dr. Lloyd-Jones explain this great truth and see what it means for engagement with the world.

 Additional Scripture Translations